Chino police officer fatally shoots man armed with knife

 Chino police did not immediately respond to requests for comment on Friday and additional information was not available.

-The city of Chino is about 35 miles (56.3 kilometers) east of Los Angeles.
+The city of Chino is in San Bernardino County and about 35 miles (56 kilometers) east of Los Angeles.

+Meanwhile, in the Antelope Valley city of Lancaster, police shot a man in the hand Thursday afternoon during an encounter where he allegedly drove a vehicle toward deputies twice.

+The deputies were responding to a domestic violence 911 call made because the 56-year-old man, whose name has not been released, had allegedly tried to stab his wife and daughter, according to Los Angeles County Sheriff’s Lt.
+Robert Westphal.
+He drove away before authorities arrived.

 Sign up for Daily Newsletters